acra5y/n-dilation-computer/README.md

 ## Usage

 Run any common `go` tasks such as `go build`, `go test ./...` or `go run main.go`.
 The latter will start the server listening on port `:8080`.
+This project was built on `go version go1.11.1`.

 ## Endpoints